 Targets represent the effect and long-term impact of ITU’s work and provide an indication of progress towards achievement of the strategic goals.
 The Union will work collaboratively with the full range of other organizations and entities around the world committed to advancing the use of telecommunications/ICTs.
 The purpose of such targets is to provide the direction where the Union should focus its attention and to materialize the ITU vision for an interconnected world for the four-year period of the strategic plan.
+The following targets for each of the ITU’s strategic goals reflect criteria that are specific, measurable, action-oriented, realistic, relevant, time-bound, and traceable.

 Table 1.
 Targets